zacharybaca/software-bug-tracker/README.md

 # Future Enhancements
    - Email Notifications: Notify users when tasks are assigned or updated.
-   - Improved Task Filters: Filter tasks by priority and due dates.
+   - Priority and due date filters.
-   - Reporting: Generate reports on task completion and employee performance.
-   - Comments: Add a commenting system to tasks for better communication.
+   - Better chatbot NLP and response context.